wagtail/wagtail/docs/getting_started/tutorial.md

 {% endif %}
 ```

-Notice that we're linking to pages here with the builtin `slugurl`
+Notice that we're linking to pages here with the built-in `slugurl`
 tag rather than `pageurl`, which we used earlier.
 The difference is that `slugurl` takes a
 Page slug (from the Promote tab) as an argument. `pageurl` is more commonly used because it
 is unambiguous and avoids extra database lookups.
 But in the case of this loop, the Page object